cgrozea/picat-specs/README.md

-Trying to formalize the specs of the Picat language https://picat-lang.org/ .
+An independent grammar and a parser for the Picat language https://picat-lang.org/ .